mateomtverde/matts-pc-building/content/computer-tower/storage capability.md

 ## M.2

 M.2 storage drives are have among the fastest read/write speeds available.
 If you are into high-level gaming and want the fastest load times this option is really good.
 They are more expensive than the other options, but if the PC builder can find a good deal online they are definitely worth it.
+However, this storage option is not based on the PC tower(case), but it based on the [[motherboard selection]].

 ## Summary